Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/interim/Electrical.md

  - This can be revisited at the end of the project if time permits.

 ### Multichannel ADC
 In order to read the voltage across the battery, we needed to use the microcontroller to read the value of FB_BAT (battery feedback).
 The code Noam gave to us utilized a single channel ADC, but this was already being used to control the USB voltage using PWM_USB.
-To read the battery voltage we required a multichannel ADC, which was more complicated to implement.
+This control system stops the inductor overheating and melting so we could not overwrite this single channel ADC.

+We instead introduced a new 4 channel multichannel ADC which allows us to read all 4 channel voltages at once.

 <img src="https://github.com/user-attachments/assets/ae9cc546-1e46-4e4b-9c72-b2959458f47c" width="300"/>
 <img src="https://github.com/user-attachments/assets/4961bb11-972c-4994-9d05-b39819355a00" width="700"/>